strongishllama/millhouse.dev-frontend/README.md

 # millhouse.dev Frontend

-This repository contains the source code for the Vue web appliation for my personal website.
+This repository contains the source code for the Vue web application for my personal website.
 I use this website to write blog posts about topics that interest me and experiment with different web technologies.
 You can visit the website [here](https://millhouse.dev).